rhalbersma/dctl/README.md

       make
       make test

-To completely regenerate the testsuite's build solution, simply delete the entire `dctl/build/` directory and rerun the above five commands.
-To only rebuild and rerun the testsuite, type
+To completely regenerate the test-suite's build solution, simply delete the entire `dctl/build/` directory and rerun the above five commands.
+To only rebuild and rerun the test-suite, type

       make clean
       make
       make test

-* **NOTE**: your application is completely independent of the testsuite.
-You do not have to build and run the testsuite in order to use the DCTL headers with your own application.
+* **NOTE**: your application is completely independent of the test-suite.
+You do not have to build and run the test-suite in order to use the DCTL headers with your own application.

 ### Build your application

-The DCTL is header-only, which means that you do not have to link your application against a seperately compiled library.
+The DCTL is header-only, which means that you do not have to link your application against a separately compiled library.
 Furthermore, even though the DCTL is dependent on Boost, you do not have to separately compile Boost yourself, or even `#include` any Boost headers.
 Simply point your compiler to the location of both the DCTL and the Boost headers, `#include` the appropriate DCTL header files into your application, and then continue to use your regular build process.

 ### Contribute

 Any ideas and contributions are much appreciated!
 The recommended way to contribute code is through GitHub [pull requests](https://help.github.com/articles/using-pull-requests).
 Patches and raw code samples are discouraged.

-Acknowledgements
+Acknowledgments
 ----------------

 Special thanks Ed Gilbert, Aart Bik, Wieger Wesselink and Walter Thoen for encouragement, testing, and exchange of ideas.